Rome

 • Ground-floor gastronomic restaurant, contemporary Roman cuisine, Latium produce

-• Panoramic rooftop with views of domes, Pantheon and old-town roofs
+• Panoramic rooftop with views of domes, the Pantheon and old-town roofs

 • Booking score 9.6/10 from 25 reviews, discreet service, private parking rare in historic centre